magdarosa/markdown-cv/index.md

 `September 2007 – July 2008`
 __Programmer__, EVOLUTI Technology and Service Ltda., Sao Paulo - Brazil

-- Web software development and maintenance utilising ASP, Javascript , XML and Sql.
+- Web software development and maintenance utilising ASP, Javascript, XML and Microsoft SQL Server.

-- Development of a system that controls projects utilising ASP, Javascript and Sql.
+- Development of a system that controls projects utilising ASP, Javascript and Microsoft SQL Server.

 - Software testing using test guides and documentation.